Ghislainniyongabo/essay_dataset/README.md

 In Italy, the outbreak affected around 10149 cases and the IFR was of 0,06 in the data of 10 March but an increase of confirmed cases up to 147577 , was seen with an a double IFR ration with 0,12 .

-The data show also that the IFR ratio from all the countries were not constant which become hard to estimate the number of confirmed cases using the IFR ratio.
+In general, the data show also that the IFR ratio from all the countries were not constant which become hard to estimate the number of confirmed cases using the IFR ratio.